 What are garden soil amendments?

 Soil amendments are materials which are worked into the soil to enhance the soil’s physical properties.
 Good soil is the foundation of every successful garden.
-Unfortunately few gardens come with soil that is ideal for growing plants; nutrient rich, well draining while still holding water long enough for plant roots to access it, a nice, crumbly tilth.
+Unfortunately few gardens come with soil that is ideal for growing plants; nutrient rich, well-draining, while still holding water long enough for plant roots to access it, creates a nice, crumbly tilth.
 Since gardeners cannot count on nature to supply all the essentials, they will have to be added by the gardener.
 That's where soil amendments come in.

 Improving Soil Texture

 Often soil is low in organic matter, necessary for the structure, water retention and life of your soil.
 Organic matter includes: compost, composted manure, peat moss, coir, leaf mold and any other plant or animal remains or waste products.
 This may not sound like something that would be good for your garden, but organic matter can quickly change the texture of your soil as well as encourage beneficial organisms to set up home in your garden soil.
-Here's a quick test to determine the texture of your soil.

 Adjusting Soil pH